ccflores-hexaware/fast-dashboard-replit/Freddie-Dash/docs/FAST_Module_Documentation.md

 ### 7. Fake Asset Management

-- **Mark as Fake Asset**: Toggle to flag assets as fake/test data
+- **Mark as Fake Asset**: Permanently flag assets as fake/test data
+  - **One-Way Action**: Once marked as fake, assets cannot be unmarked (permanent)
+  - **Confirmation Required**: Warning dialog appears before marking, explaining the action is irreversible
+  - **Button Hidden After Marking**: The "Mark Fake" button is hidden for assets already marked as fake
 - **Bidirectional Sync**: When an asset is marked as fake in FAST:
   - Automatically adds to the "Fake Asset List" module
-  - When unmarked, removes from Fake Asset List
+  - Since marking is permanent, assets remain in Fake Asset List
-- **Visual Indicator**: Fake assets can be identified and filtered
+- **Duplicated Assets**: When duplicating a fake asset, the copy inherits the fake status (also permanent)

 ### 8. Export to Excel